Video conference spiritual direction with the Spiritual Exercises of Ignatius Loyola.

 Navigating the Journey of Faith with the Spiritual Exercises of Ignatius Loyola.

-Waypoints Spiritual Direction provides digital video conference-based Ignatian Spiritual Exercises to help you deepen your relationship with God.
-This confidential, one-to-one retreat, will enrich your prayer life and enhance your spiritual journey.
-We give the complete Spiritual Exercises of St. Ignatius Loyola according to the 19th Annotation, a 32-36 week-long guided retreat that you can integrate into your daily routine.
-The retreat is especially helpful for those:
+Waypoints Spiritual Direction offers digital, video-conference-based Ignatian Spiritual exercises to help you deepen your relationship with God.
+This confidential, one-on-one retreat is designed to enrich your prayer life and enhance your spiritual journey.
+We guide you through the full Spiritual Exercises of St. Ignatius Loyola, following the 19th Annotation format, which is a 32–36-week retreat that you can integrate into your daily routine.

-Wanting to draw closer to God.
+Wanting to draw closer to God

-Seeking a deeper understanding of faith than they have experienced from their parish,church, or independent search.
+Seeking a deeper understanding of faith than they have experienced from their parish, church, or independent search

-Seeking clarity of God’s will about an impending major decision or life change.
+Seeking clarity of God’s will about an impending major decision or life change

-Preparing for a specific ministry, service, or management responsibility.
+Preparing for a specific ministry, service, or management responsibility

 Ignatian Exercises in Daily Life